foxguardsolutions/GildedRose-Refactoring-Kata/README.md

 This Kata is intended to showcase and develop proficiency with refactoring object oriented code.
 It has a long and storied [history](http://twitter.com/TerryHughes) on the web and there's a good chance you can find [other variants](https://github.com/NotMyself/GildedRose) or even other solutions in whole or in part if you look hard enough.
 That would defeat both the spirit and the point of the kata.

-Before you get started you might want to check out ["Writing Good Tests for the Gilded Rose Kata"](http://coding-is-like-cooking.info/2013/03/writing-good-tests-for-the-gilded-rose-kata/) about how you could use this kata in a [coding dojo](https://leanpub.com/codingdojohandbook).
-Alternatively, fire up your favorite IDE and get hacking.

 ## How to use this Kata

 The simplest way is to just clone the code and start hacking away improving the design.
-You'll want to look at the ["Gilded Rose Requirements"](https://github.com/foxguardsolutions/GildedRose-Refactoring-Kata/blob/master/GildedRoseRequirements.txt) which explains what the code is for.
+You'll need to look at the ["Gilded Rose Requirements"](https://github.com/foxguardsolutions/GildedRose-Refactoring-Kata/blob/master/GildedRoseRequirements.txt) which explains what the code is for and what you have to do with it.
 You'll also need some tests to make sure you don't break the code while you refactor.

 You could write some unit tests yourself, using the requirements to identify suitable test cases.
 To get you started, each language has a failing unit test in a popular test framework as a starting point for most languages.
 You don't have to use that framework, but it's there as a starting point.